cjagdish/commercial-documents/MQTT-Rest-API.md

    If you want to work on live activity, you can subscribe to the following topics.

 ### 9.1.
 Edit Project
-   If you are not using MQTT API and are editing projects from dashboard then you can subscribe to this topic.
+If you edit an project from the dashboard, and you want to see events on mqtt, you can subscribe to this topic.

 * **Response Topic:** `LYT/7346d2b3-ee78-4907-b6cb-c936b8aed1b1/PROJECT/E/ACTION`
 * **Response Payload:**